 Tennessee police officer arrested for strong-arm robbery in Mississippi

-Piperton Police Chief Jonathan Roney said Officer Michele Washington, 46, had been relieved of duty pending the outcome of the investigation in Bolivar County.
+Piperton Police Chief Jonathan Roney said Officer Michele Washington, 46, has been relieved of duty pending the outcome of the investigation in Bolivar County.

+Michigan murder suspect arrested for window tint violation on I-65 in Tennessee

-The Bolivar County Sheriff’s Office said Washington and Tywan Johnson, 36, were accused of assaulting and robbing a man at an Exxon station in the 1500 block of North Bayou early Saturday morning.
+The Bolivar County Sheriff’s Office said Washington and Tywan Johnson, 36, are accused of assaulting and robbing a man at an Exxon station in the 1500 block of North Bayou early Saturday morning.

-According to the sheriff’s office, the victim was able to flag down a deputy for help after it happened.
+According to the sheriff’s office, the victim was able to flag down a deputy for help after the incident happened.

-Gov. Sarah Huckabee Sanders signs executive order removing ‘woke’ language from state documents

-Tennessee bill to require recordings of juvenile interrogations set for regular session revival

-Investigators have not said what Washington and Johnson are accused of taking but said they were able to use the victim’s personal items to track down the pair.
-They said the suspects were stopped in Shelby, Mississippi, by the Shelby Police Department and the Bolivar County Sheriff’s Office.
+Investigators have not revealed what Washington and Johnson allegedly took, but they were able to use the victim’s personal items to track down the pair.
+According to authorities, the suspects were stopped in Shelby, Mississippi, by the Shelby Police Department and the Bolivar County Sheriff’s Office.

 Washington lives in Horn Lake, Mississippi, but has been with the Piperton Police Department for about three years.
 Piperton is about 35 miles east of Memphis.

-Chief Roney said he could not comment on Williams’s arrest since it is an ongoing investigation.
+Roney said he could not comment on Williams’ arrest since it is an ongoing investigation.